bluehackrafestefano/ONDIA_Azure_Capstone_Project/README.md

 ### 1. Create Resource Group
 - Create a **resource group** to contain all project resources (VNet, subnets, NSGs, NAT, Bastion, etc.).
-- Use meaningful naming (e.g. `rg-grafana-prod`) to reflect purpose and lifecycle.
+- Use meaningful naming (e.g. `grafana-rg`) to reflect purpose and lifecycle.
 - Keep `East US` as the region.
 - Click Create.